'Pharma bro' and the journalist who loves him

 Smythe says she's also had to confront criticism about how Shkreli treated other female journalists, even calling him out for some of the comments he made online and says she doesn't support any form of harassment but says she believed Shkreli saw some of his comments as justified responses.

-According to Smythe, the relationship hit a snag after COVID hit, and the Elle article was published.
+According to Smythe, the relationship hit a snag after COVID hit and the Elle article was published.
 She says their relationship started to break down and the two stopped speaking.
 As of this writing, Smythe says they are back on speaking terms and have been corresponding through emails and phone calls.

 As for what's next, she says they are figuring things out.

 "I would love Martin to get out," she said.
 "I would love him to start working on something productive that helps the world.
 And I'd like to play some sort of role in helping him get there.
-That that's my dream."
+That's my dream."

 CLICK HERE TO GET THE FOX NEWS APP

-Just last week, a federal judge denied Shkreli's second request for an early release, rejecting his claims that the prison's lockdown due to COVID-19 has put a strain on his mental health.
+Just this week, a federal judge denied Shkreli's second request for an early release, rejecting his claims that the prison's lockdown due to COVID-19 has put a strain on his mental health.
 In the 12-page ruling, the judge said Shkreli didn't make an extraordinary and compelling reason to modify his sentence.

 So for now, Smythe waits for Shkreli's release.
 I asked her if she felt like she "threw it all away" in the end, as some of the post-Elle magazine headlines have suggested.
 Smythe told me, "No, that was their interpretation.
 Obviously, they wanted to heighten the drama and the contrast of where my life was before and where it is now.
 So I understand those choices.
 But no, I didn't throw anything away.
 I chose a different path.
 And it wasn't for Martin specifically.
 Martin definitely was a catalyst, but helped kind of propel me in that direction.
 But, you know, I chose freedom, essentially."